data2health/contributor-attribution-model/docs/source/introduction.rst

 @@@@@@@@@@@@@@@@@@@@@
 The application areas for CAM-based modules may include:

-* **Publishers** capturing author contributions to papers
+* **Publishers** capturing author contributions to papers.
-* **Curated knoweldgebases** collecting information on curators contributions to annotation records as they mature through the system
+* **Curated knoweldgebases** collecting information on curators contributions to annotation records as they mature through the system.
-* **Research profiling applications** describing contributions to diverse types of scholarly outputs,
+* **Research profiling applications** describing contributions to diverse types of scholarly outputs.
-* **Research data management platforms** detailing contributions to data objects they manage
+* **Research data management platforms** detailing contributions to data objects they manage.
-* **Data repositories** capturing contributions to cataloged data sets
+* **Data repositories** capturing contributions to cataloged data sets.
 * **Software development platforms** capturing contributions to code and other software artifacts.

 In these contexts, the model can support the **collection**, **provision**, and **exchange** of detailed contribution metadata, **display** of this metadata to system users, and the ability to perform precise contribution-related **queries** and **computational analyses**.